Subscribe to get access

 San Francisco, California, 13 September 2018 – The World Green Building Council (WorldGBC) first officially launched its Net Zero Carbon Buildings Commitment.
-First of all, they are calling it (the Commitment).
-All as part of the momentous Global Climate Action Summit.
+First of all, they are calling it “the Commitment”.

-In an unprecedented statement of coördinated action from business and cities, states and regions.
+In an unprecedented statement of coordinated action from business and cities, states and regions.
 So the 38 signatories, made up of 12 businesses, 22 cities and four states and regions.
 All gathered at a dedicated session to therefore signal the start of a leadership movement.
 Similarly, it’s a movement towards a decarbonized built environment.

 In addition and all buildings, including existing, to run at net zero carbon by 2050.
-Some cities, state and regional governments, have additionally committed to ensure the municipal assets they own, run and develop are net zero carbon by 2030.
+Some cities, state and regional governments, have additionally committed.
+All to ensure the municipal assets they own, run and develop are net zero carbon by 2030.

 • Business, recruited from the Green Building Council network – Majid Al Futtaim, property developer in the Middle East; Integral Group, global engineering firm; Signify (formerly Philips Lighting), lighting manufacturer; Cundall, global engineering firm; Kilroy Realty, real estate investment trust; Frasers Property Australia, major developer; AMP Capital Wholesale Office Fund, property investment fund; Berkeley Group, residential property developer; Shaw Contract – Commercial division, flooring manufacturer; GPT Wholesale Office Fund, property investment fund; Stockland, property developer and Salesforce, a cloud computing company.